Our Expert Eating Disorder Staff

 Dr. Tom Scales

-Dr. Tom Scales is the attending psychiatrist/physician at Odyssey Behavioral Healthcare which is the parent company for several eating disorder residential treatment facilities, including Aster Springs, where he provides psychiatric and medical care.
+Dr. Tom Scales is the Network Medical Director for Odyssey Behavioral Healthcare’s Eating Disorder Network, which includes, Aster Springs.
+In his role, Dr. Scale provides psychiatric and medical care to Aster Springs clients.
 He did his undergraduate training at Wheaton College in Wheaton, IL, went to medical school at the University of Tennessee, Memphis, and did his residency training in a combined Internal Medicine/Psychiatry program at Rush Presbyterian St Luke’s Medical Center in Chicago, IL.
 He has done many presentations about eating disorders in the community and has made local media appearances discussing eating disorders.
 He was a radio show host in 2007 of a live web-based program entitled “Understanding Eating Disorders” on the website www.health.voiceamerica.com and featured professionals and lay people as guests in the eating disorder field.
 Most importantly, he is a husband and proud father of two children.
 He is a diplomat in the American Board of Internal Medicine, American Board of Psychiatry and Neurology, and in Addiction Medicine through the American Board of Preventive Medicine.

 Lemettris Williams, RN